rust-lang/rust/src/doc/trpl/compound-data-types.md

 }
 ```
 Where a `StringResult` is either a `StringResult::StringOK`, with the result of
-a computation, or an `StringResult::ErrorReason` with a `String` explaining
+a computation, or a `StringResult::ErrorReason` with a `String` explaining
 what caused the computation to fail.
 These kinds of `enum`s are actually very
 useful and are even part of the standard library.